 December 2023

-Bladder scan for bladder volumetric data
+Bladder ultrasound for volumetric assessment

 $17,000